dugannaz/Holography/README.md

 See .classpath file to see necessary external java libraries.
 (ImageJ for plotting images and JZY3D for 3D plots)

 First compile the native c codes (or cuda codes for GPU acceleration) and copy resulting libholography.so file into java classpath.
+(Provided libholography.so is c version for Linux amd64 platform.)

+If using eclipse define environment variable LD_PRELOAD=/path/to/libtiff.so:/path/to/libfftw3f.so.3

 Sample holographic image: